emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 You can't cook, commute, or do chores while doing flashcards or slumped over a textbook.
 But you can listen to a podcast or audiobook.

 If you want to rack up enough hours of input to make good progress, you need audio.
 This is doubly true if you live with other people who don't want to watch TV in a foreign language all the time.
-There's a reason I consider [these bluetooth headphones](https://www.lingq.com/?referral=elisecutts) to be my single most important piece of language learning "equipment."
+There's a reason I consider <a target="_blank" rel="nofollow" href="https://amzn.to/3ERouqd">these bluetooth headphones</a> to be my single most important piece of language learning "equipment."

 It's a joke but it's also not really a joke.
 I'm really hopeless without audio.